AlysonEast/Crown_Segmentation/Imagery/README.md

 # MAXAR
 ## Moving and organizing data
-MAXAR data are cloned from shared google drive using rclone MAXAR_unzip_sort_files.sh
+MAXAR data are cloned from shared Google Drive using rclone MAXAR_unzip_sort_files.sh
-- unzips and organizes the zipped folders from the google drive into two folders depending on the image data tyep
+- unzips and organizes the zipped folders from the google drive into two folders depending on the image data type

 ## Extracing Bounding boxes
-We do this to assess coverage of the existing data.
+We do this to assess the coverage of the existing data.
 MAXAR_bbox_run.sh
 - submits slurm job that runs the following files in order:
 MAXAR_extract_bbox_fromXML.sh